Economy of West Virginia

 In 2021, the gross state product of West Virginia was $72.48 billion, an increase from $69.71 billion in the previous year.
 West Virginia's unemployment rate in August 2019 was 4.6%, the lowest since the start of the Great Recession.
-As a result of the COVID pandemic, West Virginia's unemployment rate rose to 6.1% in December 2020.
+As a result of the COVID-19 pandemic, West Virginia's unemployment rate rose to 6.1% in December 2020.
 By November 2022, the unemployment rate returned to its pre-pandemic level of 4.1%.

 Overview

-The economy of West Virginia nominally would be the 62nd largest economy globally behind Iraq and ahead of Croatia according to 2009 World Bank projections, and the 64th largest behind Iraq and ahead of Libya according to 2009 International Monetary Fund projections.
-The state has a projected nominal GDP of $63.34 billion in 2009 according to the Bureau of Economic Analysis report of November 2010, and a real GDP of $55.04 billion.
-The real GDP growth of the state in 2009 of .7% was the 7th best in the country.
-West Virginia was only one of ten states in 2009 which grew economically.
+In 2009, the economy of West Virginia was projected to be the 62nd largest economy globally, placed behind Iraq and ahead of Croatia, according to the 2009 World Bank projections.
+It was also projected to be the 64th largest economy behind Iraq and ahead of Libya according to 2009 International Monetary Fund projections.
+The state had a projected nominal GDP of $63.34 billion in 2009 according to the Bureau of Economic Analysis report of November 2010, and a real GDP of $55.04 billion.
+The real GDP growth of the state in 2009 of 0.7% was the 7th best in the country.
+West Virginia was one of ten states in 2009 with economic growth.

-In 2009, while per capita income growth fell 2.6% nationally, West Virginia's grew at 1.8%.
+In 2009, while per capita income growth fell 2.6% nationally, West Virginia's rose at 1.8%.
 Through the first half of 2010, exports from West Virginia topped $3 billion, growing 39.5% over the same period from the previous year and ahead of the national average by 15.7%.

-Personal income growth in West Virginia during 2013 was only 1.5% - the lowest in the nation - and about half the national average of 2.6%.
-Overall income growth in West Virginia in the last 30 years has been only 13% (about one-third of the national average of 37%).
-Wages of the impoverished bottom 1% income earners decreased by 3%, compared to the national average for the bottom 1% income earners which increased 19%.
+Personal income growth in West Virginia during 2013 was only 1.5%—the lowest in the nation—and about half the national average of 2.6%.
+Overall income growth in West Virginia over the last 30-year period ending in 2013 was only 13% (about one-third of the national average of 37%).
+Wages of the impoverished bottom 1% income-earners decreased by 3%, compared to the national average, which increased by 19%.

-Morgantown is home to the West Virginia University.

 The net corporate income tax rate is 6.5%, while business costs are 13% below the national average.